fabianvanrissenbeck/memclave-ime/blocks.md

 included in this loader is provided by blocks.
 A block is effectively a scaled down DPU kernel with restricted capabilities.
-A block is authenticated either with the system key (deployed by the hypervisor at boot time, static and protected) or with a user provided key that is installed by a block.
-Blocks that do not fall into these categories will not be loaded.
+A block is authenticated either with the system key (deployed by the hypervisor at boot time, static and protected) or with a user provided key that is installed by another block.
+Blocks that are not authenticated either with the system or the user key will not be loaded and executed.

 Each block defines an input-space (in bytes), an output-space (in bytes) and the (MRAM)-address as well as the MAC of the next block to be executed.
 These